-- Offerings essentially start at $27 plus shipping for basic CR39 single-vision lenses (assumed 1.5 index) for a total of about $34.
+- Offerings essentially start at $55 plus shipping for basic CR39 single-vision lenses (assumed 1.5 index), with a very low selection at that price.

-- Not terribly bifocal/progressive friendly – the only way to find frames compatible with those was through trial-and-error.
+- Not terribly progressive friendly – the only way to find frames compatible with those was through trial-and-error.

 - No check-out as guest.

 MyGlasses is based in the US (New York).
 Pricing in USD.
 They sell single-vision and bi-focal/progressive lenses.
 Methods of contact include a toll free number, email, and mailing address.
 Payment methods include Visa, Mastercard, AmEx, and Discover.
 They are not mentioned by the BBB.

 I’m going to be straightforward.
 My most recent look at the MyGlasses website was awful.
 Had I not been looking to update the write-up, I would have left within the first 30 seconds.
 I’ll get into the details in the “Website and Ordering” section.